knpuniversity/javascript/knpu/ep2-es6/spread-operator.md

 Try it!
 Yes!
 We can see summer in the copy, but we did *not* modify the original array.

-Ok, let's move into something that's *instantly* useful: template strings!
+Ok, let's move on something that's *instantly* useful: template strings!